Lincoln-Yuji/Lincoln-Yuji.github.io/_posts/2024-06-01-kw-next-steps.md

 We have decided to go with the first idea and have open this pull-request:
 [kworkflow/pull/1121](https://github.com/kworkflow/kworkflow/pull/1121).

+I'm still unsure about this name though.
+Some ideas I heard from friends are:

+- `kw annotate`
+- `kw amend`
+- `kw tag`
+- `kw signature`

 It's still too early to tell if this PR will be accepted or not at the moment.
-I'll be making a new blog post telling how this feature development is going on and if should be optimistc about it getting accepted or not.
+I'll be making a new blog post telling how this feature development is going on and if we should be optimistc about it getting accepted or not.